Learn To Sail A Schooner No.1

 About SchoonerSail’s Learning To Sail A Schooner Articles

-John, Trinovante’s skipper started writing these articles after some Trinovante Crew asked for more information on the fundamentals of schooner handling.
-These articles are not imagined theory.
-John has written about specific situations that have arisen.
-This particular article was written after getting underway on the River Stour on the Suffolk/Essex border.
+John, Trinovante’s skipper started writing these articles after some Trinovante guest sailors asked for more information on the fundamentals of schooner handling.

-Seafaring is an ongoing learning process, and John cautions against set-piece manoeuvers.
-You need a plan, but it needs to be flexible because things don’t always go according to plan.
+Seafaring is an ongoing learning process and John cautions against set piece manoeuvres.
+You need a plan but it needs to be flexible because things don’t always go according to plan.

-Sail Training involves learning how to safely handle ropes, tying basic knots and using winches, among other things.
-The crew need these skills is to be able to carry out manoeuvres under sail or power.
+Sail Training involves learning ‘HOW’ to safely handle ropes, some basic knots and using winches among other things.
+The ‘WHY’ is so that we can carry out slick manoeuvres under sail or power.

-Print Learn To Sail A Schooner No.1
+Print Learn To Sail A Schooner No.1 (full article below)

 Sailing Off Anchor With Wind And Tide In The Same Direction